- Step 1: The K-1 Petition

 - Crime-related grounds.

-- Security-related grounds, including certain members of the Communist Party.
+- Security-related grounds, including certain current or former members of the Communist Party.

 - Public charge grounds.